alexs2112/MonoRogue/Roadmap.md

    * See if we can clean up app builds to include no unnecessary dlls
    * Test persistent settings
    * Look into mac and linux deploys
+   * Make sure each item and creature have non-temp description text

  * **Release!**